Trusted by Tens of Thousands | www.ThePearlSource.com

 Bohemian style is a fashion style strongly related to hippie fashion, in which natural fabrics, retro patterns, neutrals and warm shades merge with 70s style accents and a flair for statement accessories.

-Bohemian style is more than just a fashion trend.
-It’s an actual culture in its own right, one that comes with a very specific ideology and complicated history.
+However, bohemian style is more than just a fashion trend: it’s an actual culture in its own right.
+And, it’s one that comes with a very specific ideology and complicated history!
 While it’s closely associated with the hippie fashions of the 60s and 70s, these days, bohemian fashion is part of the mainstream culture.
-But fact is, boho fashion actually started out as a counterculture back in the 19th century.
-Today, the wide variety of boho clothing and accessories make the style an actual phenomenon, one that follows the lines of effortless, relaxed fashion, with its loose-fitted clothing items, casual accessories and overall artistic, creative mishmash of elements.
+But the truth is that boho fashion actually started out as a counterculture back in the 19th century.

 The first mention of the Bohemians dates at the end of the 18th century, during the time of the French Revolution.
 Back then, due to the social and economic climate, artists and creatives alike were forced to a life of poverty.
 As a result, the artists of the time started wearing used and old clothing.
-Soon after, once the economic climate stabilized, artists began expressing their creative side more through clothing – and more often than not, in eccentric and highly artistic ways.
+Soon after, once the economic climate stabilized, artists began expressing their creative side more through clothing.
+And, more often than not, in eccentric and highly artistic ways.

 Towards the middle of the 19th century, the Romantics (intellectuals who identified with the Romantic art of the era) became associated with the French Bohemians.
-The groups started incorporating flowy garments, oriental-inspired clothing, medieval elements and colorful materials in their looks, as well as gypsy-inspired accessories and hair, old coats and distressed fabrics.
+The groups started incorporating flowy garments, Eastern-inspired clothing, medieval elements and colorful materials in their looks, as well as Romani-inspired accessories and hair, old coats and distressed fabrics.
 While appreciated by many at the time, these details were all very different from the mainstream fashions of the era.

 In the early 20th century, designers started taking the bohemian fashion to the next level.
 Among them was Paul Poiret, who incorporated a variety of ethnic details into his designs, including Russian and Middle Eastern elements.
 Likewise, textile designer William Morris created a variety of patterns for both interior design and fashion, featuring lush floral prints, paisley and swirls, all intricate and highly ornamental.